ittuann/The-Oxford-5000-Word-Lists/README.md

 # The Oxford 5000 and 3000 English Word Lists

-This repository provides downloadable versions of the Oxford 3000 and Oxford 5000 word lists in both TXT and PDF formats.
+This repository provides the latest downloadable versions of the Oxford 3000 and Oxford 5000 english vocabulary word lists, available in both TXT and PDF formats.

 The knowledge of the 3000 most frequent English word families or the 5000 most frequent words provides 95% vocabulary coverage of spoken discourse. ([Source: Wikipedia](https://en.wikipedia.org/wiki/Vocabulary#Foreign-language_vocabulary))